 Las Vegas is a hot destination right now!
 Although there are a lot of car rental companies in Las Vegas, the high visitor numbers and reduced inventory mean there is always a high demand for rental cars.

-Like most locations, you can secure the best deal on your car rental by reserving well in advance.
-We usually reserve our rental cars well in advance on Rentalcars.com to secure the best car and price.
+Like most locations, you can secure a competitive deal on your car rental by reserving well in advance.
+We usually reserve our rental cars well in advance on RentalCars.com

 4 | Choosing your rental car